 - Flooding alarms detect when the water reaches a certain level and sounds an alarm, usually by placing over the side of the bath.

 - Smart WiFi water sensors can also detect when flooding occurs and can be monitored remotely.

 - Community alarms and Telecare are offered by each of the borough and district councils also offer flooding detectors when a bath or sink is overflowing.

 - Smoke detectors or alarms are offered by each of the borough and district councils where the sensor is linked to a community alarm base unit and sends a signal to the care centre in case of smoke.

 - Other smoke alarms can also feature strobe alarms and bed vibrators.
-Flashing smoke alarms for deaf or hard of hearing people or talking smoke alarms are also available, along with vibrating smoke detectors.
+Flashing smoke alarms for deaf or hard of hearing people or talking smoke alarms are also available.

 - Heat detectors alarms are triggered by rises is ambient heat, rather than smoke and can detect fires rather than smoke.
 Mole Valley Life: Independent run by Mole Valley Council offer a heat detector to residents in Mole Valley which detects low and high temperatures.

 - Surrey Fire and Rescue can give help and information on making your home safe from fire, and also offer a Safe and Well visit which will give you advice on cooking and smoking, heaters, candles and fireplaces, smoke and heat alarms, bedtime checks and what to do if there is a fire.